paasmaker/paasmaker/documentation/source/developer-router.rst

   the results into another redis instance.
 * Pacemakers update the routing table as instances are started or stopped, or errors detected.
-* Each router host should have it's own Redis instance local to that host.
+* Each router host should have its own Redis instance local to that host.
   This redis instance then is a slave of the master instance.
 This is for several reasons: